Updated: February 2026 • 8 min read

 Why it works: Acorns handles everything.
 You set your risk level once, link your cards, and the platform invests automatically.
 The Found Money program adds cashback rewards that go directly into your portfolio, and the banking integration means you can manage spending and investing in one place.

 Watch out for: Monthly fees eat into returns on small balances.
-If you're investing less than $100/month, the $3–12 monthly fee represents 3–12% of your contributions — far exceeding typical expense ratios.
-This works better once your balance exceeds $1,000.
+If you're investing less than $100/month, the $3–12 monthly fee represents 3–12% of your contributions — far exceeding typical ETF expense ratios.
+This platform works better once your balance exceeds $1,000 and fees represent a smaller slice of total returns.

 Stash – Personalized Stock Selection with Round-Ups